 The information included in this report is provided in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1990, the Drug‐Free Work Place Act, the Drug Free Schools and Communities Act of 1989, and the Higher Education Amendments of 1998.
 This publication is intended to provide a general description of campus security arrangements and not to serve as a contractual agreement between the university and the recipient.
 Security procedures are subject to change without notice.

 * For an incident to be classified as a hate crime, it must first meet the definition of a crime.
-Some examples of crimes that can be classified as hate crimes include murder, manslaughter, robbery, vandalism, assault, and arson.
-To be classified as a hate crime, the incident must first be determined to be a criminal act, and evidence must also exist that it was motivated by the offender’s bias against the victim based on one or more of these identities, as defined by law: disability (physical, psychological, cognitive and chronic health); ethnicity; gender; gender identity; race; national origin; religion; and sexual orientation.
+Crimes that can be classified as hate crimes include: murder, non-negligent manslaughter, sexual assault, robbery, burglary, motor vehicle theft, larceny-theft, vandalism, aggravated assault, simple assault, intimidation and arson.
+To be classified as a hate crime, the incident must first be determined to be a criminal act, and evidence must also exist that the crime was motivated by the offender’s bias against the victim based on one or more of these identities, as defined by law: disability (physical, psychological, cognitive and chronic health); ethnicity; gender; gender identity; race; national origin; religion; and sexual orientation.
 The Clery Act requires the university to report in this document incidents that fall within select, specific categories of hate crimes that occurred on university property.
-It is important to note that the incidents reflected in these charts do not count non-criminal acts of bias and hate reported to the university’s bias reporting system or CSUPD.
+It is important to note that the incidents reflected in these charts do not count non-criminal acts of bias and hate reported to the university’s bias reporting system or CSUPD

 PDFs of tables: